Heather Badamo

 Bio

-Her book, entitled Saint George Between Empires: Image and Encounter in the Medieval East (Pennsylvania States University Press, 2023), investigates how different Christian and Muslim communities mobilized portraits of St. George to stake a claim to their place in a world of many faiths.
-It reveals how Franks, eastern Christians, and Muslims employed St. George to imagine sovereignty, orthodoxy, and communal belonging, blurring the boundaries between the foreign and the familiar, and transforming him into a universal hero.
+Her book, entitled Saint George Between Empires: Image and Encounter in the Medieval East (Penn State University Press, 2023), investigates how rival Christian and Muslim communities mobilized portraits of St. George to stake a claim to their place in a world of many faiths.
+It reveals how eastern Christians, Franks, and Muslims employed St. George to imagine sovereignty, orthodoxy, and communal belonging, blurring the boundaries between the foreign and the familiar, and transforming him into a universal hero.
 Her publications appear in The Medieval Globe, Gesta, and RES: Journal of Anthropology and Aesthetics.
-Her next book will consider the role medieval Coptic art and memory in the formation of communal identities.
+Her current project, Art and Religion in the Age of Arabization: Copts in the Medieval Islamic World, focuses on the arts and intellectual cultures of the “Coptic Arabic Renaissance,” examining how medieval lay and religious elites mobilized the sacred arts to ensure the continuation of the Coptic Church in the midst of seismic changes—paradoxically reaching across religious boundaries to preserve their own faith.

-Badamo’s research has received support from the Fulbright Foundation, the American Research Center in Egypt, the Metropolitan Museum of Art, the Dumbarton Oaks Research Library and Collection in Washington, DC, the Council of American Overseas Research Centers, and the University of California.
+Badamo’s research has received support from the Getty Research Institute, Fulbright Foundation, the American Research Center in Egypt, the Metropolitan Museum of Art, Dumbarton Oaks Research Library and Collection in Washington, DC, the Council of American Overseas Research Centers, and the University of California.
 She received her Ph.D. in Art History from the University of Michigan in 2011 and was a Harper-Schmidt Postdoctoral Fellow at the University of Chicago from 2011-2015.

 Publications